-Offering experiences of worship that will be important to children is not achieved without thought.
-This is more difficult for someone leading worship when they are not with the children day by day as teachers are.
+Offering experiences of worship that will be important to students is not achieved without thought.
+This is more difficult for someone leading worship when they are not with the students day by day as teachers are.

-There are particular skills required in planning worship with schoolchildren.
+There are particular skills required in planning worship with students.